tierninho/electron/docs/api/session.md

   * `request` Object
     * `hostname` String
     * `certificate` [Certificate](structures/certificate.md)
-    * `verificationResult` String - Verification result from chromium.
+    * `error` String - Verification result from chromium.
-    * `errorCode` Integer - Error code.
   * `callback` Function
     * `verificationResult` Integer - Value can be one of certificate error codes from [here](https://code.google.com/p/chromium/codesearch#chromium/src/net/base/net_error_list.h).
     Apart from the certificate error codes, the following special codes can be used.
-      * `0` - Indicates success and disables Certificate Transparency verification.
+      * `0` - Indicates success and disables Certificate Transperancy verification.
       * `-2` - Indicates failure.
       * `-3` - Uses the verification result from chromium.